Bexley Lease Extension - Free Consultation

 - Who bears the cost of the valuation (and appeal) process?

-- Confirmation the review period is not less than twenty years.
+- Confirmation the review period is not less than twenty years

-We require all Lease Extensions to be completed under the Leasehold Reform Housing and Urban Development Act 1993 and to meet the above criteria as a minimum.
-Where you become aware that it does not meet these requirements, please refer to Issuing Office.
+We require all lease extensions to be completed under the Leasehold Reform Housing and Urban Development Act 1993 and to meet the above criteria as a minimum.
+Where you become aware that it does not meet these requirements, please refer to the Issuing Office

 Please ensure that all lender enquiries are submitted (with full documentation/requirements) at least 2 weeks prior to exchange to allow sufficient time for review and decisioning.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Yorkshire Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

 Bexley Lease Extension Example Cases:

-Eli, Bexley, South East London,
+Arthur, Bexley, South East London

 Bexley case: